thevenonv/TAM_Technical_Assessment/README.md

 * Every PayPal API response exposes a `PayPal-Debug-Id`
 * Errors are returned in a structured JSON format
-* Debug IDs can be used directly in PayPal’s internal troubleshooting tools
+* Debug IDs can be used directly in PayPal---s internal troubleshooting tools

 ---